digital-asset/daml/docs/source/daml/reference/interfaces.rst

 Configuration
 *************
-In order to be able to test this experimental feature, you need to enable the dev mode on both Daml and Canton.
+In order to test this experimental feature, you need to enable the dev mode on both Daml and Canton.

 For Daml, you need to add in ``daml.yaml`` the following line: